aparkgh/aparkgh/README.md

 - Programming my own snake game using an Arduino Pro Mini, a LED matrix display and a controller
 - Creating a small travel website in HTML/CSS/JavaScript
 - Small projects with VBSCript
-- An iOS App and a minecraft mod
+- Digital Music Sequencer (Webapp)
 - ... some secret stuff 👀

 ### 🌱 I'm Currently Learning: